Beginners guide to Stocks & Shares ISAs

 How do investment ISAs work

 If I extend the analogy used earlier, then, generally speaking, an Investment ISA is simply an empty box.
 It’s up to you to decide what to put in that box (i.e. what funds to invest in).
-However, the advent of online investment ISAs has meant that there are now some ‘off the shelf’ investment ISAs which take care of the investment decisions for you and run your money.
+However, the advent of online investment ISAs has meant that there are now some ‘off the shelf’ investment ISAs that take care of your investment decisions and help you run your money.

 So let’s assume that an investment beginner is someone who has no prior knowledge or experience of investing.
 These investors understandably still want to see good investment performance, with risks being managed at a cheap cost.
 Until very recently that often meant simply investing in a tracker fund which just mirrors the movement of a market index like the FTSE 100.